Section 90 Row A Seat 6.

 Period.

 The seats were in section ninety on the west side facing the benches, row 'A', seats six and seven.
 My seat would be number six.
-They were at a perfect vantage point and had great sightlines.
+They were at a perfect vantage point and had amazing sightlines.
 Also being on the front row meant we had the advantage of the railing with a bit more legroom.
 The seats were dead center and were directly under the historic Gondola where Foster Hewitt, Bill Hewitt, and now Bob Cole called the play-by-play to Leaf fans right across Canada.
-The grey seats were also cheaper by almost half the price than the seats directly in front of us, the back row of the greens.
-For the most part the greys were made up of the working class diehard Leaf fans that paid for their tickets themselves.
+Those grey seats were also cheaper by almost half the price than the seats directly in front of us, the back row of the greens.
+For the most part the greys were made up of the working class diehard Leaf fans who all paid for their tickets themselves.

 There was no corporate money up there.